nicolechai/program_project/readme.md

 ## Introduction

-This software consists of two parts; a sequence analysis program and a web server program.
+This application consists of two parts; a sequence analysis program and a web server program.

 **Sequence Analysis Workflow**